JuliaJLee/grocery_vendor_analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of this paper (i.e. the introduction,interpretation of results, and discussion) were written with the help of a LLM (ChatGPT-4).
+The entire chat history is provided in the `other/llm_usage` directory.